Seatis/my-teaching-materials/workshop/hardware/introdution-to-stm32/README.md

     - Level 2
         - Application

-#### Embedded software
+### Embedded software
 - What is it good for
 - Usage in our class
 - Real time operation

-#### System Workbench for STM32
+### System Workbench for STM32 and CubeL4
-- opening existing project
+- opening an existing project
-- parallel build setup
+- how to set up parallel building
+- how to build, run, debug in the IDE
+- how to use the provided workshop source files
 - enabling specific HAL drivers to compile in ```stm32l4xx_hal_conf.h```
-- how to git this
+- how to GIT this
-- how to use our solutions

 ## Workshop
-Before getting started with todays workshop, please have a look at  [this](B-L475E-IOT01A2/hardware-is-faulty.md).
+### Setting up the environment
+### LED blinker
+### Pushbutton handling
+### UART on STM32